 BUT THIS IS RAPE

 Even when we get assaulted, it is our fault.
 Uwa Omozuwa, being raped and murdered in a church should have been home and Barakat Bello being raped and murdered at home should have been in the mosque.
 They make it hard for girls to win in Nigeria, this is why our voices need to grow stronger.
 We need to speak louder because they are not hearing us.
-We need to be Feminist.
+We need to be Feminists.

 Feminists mentioned in the article.